Wintellect/MSLearn/Introduction to Python/4-use-functions-to-organize-code.md

 print(op(lambda a,b: a + b, 1, 2))
 ```

-## Filter airport data by U.S. state
+## Filter airport data by US state

-Now let's put what you have learned abut functions to work in the notebook you are assembling.
+Now let's put what you have learned about functions to work in the notebook you are assembling.

 1. Return to the Azure notebook that you created previously.